grnet/snf-image-creator/docs/usage.rst

 filename using *-u* option.
 To also register the image with ~okeanos, specify a name using the *-r* option.

-By default snf-image-creator will run a number of system preparation tasks on the snapshot of the media and will shrink the last partition found, before extracting the image.
+By default snf-image-creator will run a number of system preparation preparations on the snapshot of the media and will shrink the last partition found, before extracting the image.
 Both can be disabled by specifying *--no-sysprep* and *--no-shrink* respectively.

-If *--print-sysprep* is defined, then snf-image-creator will not create an image at all.
-It will only run the OS detection part and will output the system preparation tasks that would and would not run on the image.
+If *--print-sysprep* is defined, then snf-image-creator will only run the OS detection part and will output the system preparation operation that would and would not run during image creation.
 This behavior is, convenient because it allows you to see the available system preparation tasks that you can enable or disable with *-{enable,disable}-sysprep* options when you create a new image.

-Running *snf-image-creator* with *--print-sysprep* on a raw file that hosts a debian system, I get the following output:
+Running *snf-image-creator* with *--print-sysprep* on a raw file that hosts a debian system, we get the following output:

 .. code-block:: console